28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 4. Hash House A Go Go

-Hash House A Go Go is our favorite next-gen breakfast chain, in part because of its groovy mid-century name, but mostly because it's doing a hipster Midwestern kind of thing with its "twisted farm food."
+Hash House A Go Go is our favorite next-gen breakfast chain, in part because of its groovy mid-century name but mostly because it's doing a hipster Midwestern kind of thing with its "twisted farm food."
 While the Midwest may have provided the inspiration, the chain does not actually have any locations in this region — instead, this small chain (just 10 locations) has restaurants in the West (California, Nevada, and Utah), South (Florida), Northeast (Connecticut) and Mid-Atlantic (New Jersey).
 What's more, one of Hash House A Go Go's founders is actually a California boy.
 The other's from Michigan, though, so it's not entirely faux-Midwestern.

 No matter the restaurant's provenance, Hash House A Go Go's décor is super-cool, and the food is road trip-worthy.
 The enormous pancakes (the size of a tractor's steering wheel) are a must-try, and they come in fun flavors like bacon, red velvet, and Snickers.
-For something slightly less carbalicious, opt for the fried chicken eggs benedict of "Man vs. Food" fame, or have the best of both worlds with a fried chicken and waffle tower topped with bacon, fried leeks, and a "syrup reduction" that's much fancier (and also less messy) than the non-reduced kind.
+For something slightly less carbalicious, opt for the fried chicken eggs benedict of "Man vs. Food" fame or have the best of both worlds with a fried chicken and waffle tower topped with bacon, fried leeks, and a "syrup reduction" that's much fancier (and also less messy) than the non-reduced kind.
 The menu claims this waffle stack is "an Indiana tradition" — whether or not they do this sort of thing in the Hoosier state, we couldn't say, but if not, they ought to.

 3. Perkins

-Celebrity endorsements don't usually figure into our calculations, but we make the occasional exception, one of these being for the late, great Randy "Macho Man" Savage.
+Celebrity endorsements don't usually figure into our calculations, but we make the occasional exception, one of these being for the late, great and hungry Randy "Macho Man" Savage.
 While Savage was a big fan of Perkins' egg white omelet, something that no longer appears on the menu, the restaurant does offer plenty of other great options.
-Perkins' pancakes, waffles, french toast, and crepes do tend to be on the small side, but the quality is unquestionable.
+Perkins' pancakes, waffles, French toast, and crepes do tend to be on the small side, but the quality is unquestionable.
 The Belgian waffles are made from scratch and the blueberry pancakes are packed with fruit.

 Whenever you visit a Perkins location, getting something from its bakery is highly recommended, even when you're visiting for breakfast.
 Plus, as we've already established, pie is practically a breakfast food anyway.
 For a breakfast to go, though, you could just order one of the mammoth muffins, as they're so big there's a chance they might fill you up all the way to dinner.
-While Perkins' chocolate chocolate chip, apple cinnamon, and blueberry muffins are all pretty tasty, if it's strawberry season you should definitely go with the strawberry cream cheese.
+While Perkins' chocolate chocolate chip, apple cinnamon, and blueberry muffins are all pretty tasty, if it's strawberry season, you should definitely go with the strawberry cream cheese.

 2. Cracker Barrel

 Macho Man may have been one of the squared circle's biggest chain breakfast fans, but he was far from the only one.
 If there's anyone who's well qualified to judge the merits of such an establishment, that would be someone who spends long hours on the road, works a non-standard schedule, and needs to take in a lot of calories to keep up their energy.
-Chris Jericho, the one and only wrestling rock star (or rock star wrestler), certainly fits the profile, and he recently guest-starred on an episode of "Fast Foodies" to share his love of Cracker Barrel (via TV Insider).
-We've got to agree with Jericho here, since not only does the place serve some pretty amazing breakfast food, but it dishes it up all day every day and it has locations all over the place (A huge plus, particularly if you do a lot of traveling).
+Chris Jericho, the one and only wrestling rock star (or rock star wrestler), certainly fits the profile, and he guest-starred on an episode of "Fast Foodies" to share his love of Cracker Barrel.

+We've got to agree with Jericho here since not only does the place serve some pretty amazing breakfast food, but it dishes it up all day every day and it has locations all over the place (A huge plus, particularly if you do a lot of traveling).
 Cracker Barrel's breakfast options aren't that extensive, but just about everything on the menu is a winner.
 Some of the standouts include the eggs-in-the-basket — the basket being a slice of toasted sourdough -– and the cheesy hashbrown casserole.
-If you want to eat like Le Champion, though (yes, we're still fanning out over Jericho here), you'll want to order the Momma's Pancake Breakfast with fried apples, turkey sausage, and eggs.
+Granted, Cracker Barrel has been struggling a bit lately, but nevertheless, we still want to order the Momma's Pancake Breakfast with fried apples, turkey sausage, and eggs as much as possible.

 1. Waffle House